By Stephanie Coontz, Professor of History and Family Studies

 - Non-marriage is often a result of poverty and economic insecurity rather than the other way around.

-- The quality and stability of marriages matters.
+- The quality and stability of marriages matter.
 Prodding couples into matrimony without helping them solve problems that make relationships precarious could leave them worse off.

 - Single parenthood does not inevitably lead to poverty.
 In countries with a more adequate social safety net than the United States, single parent families are much less likely to live in poverty.
 Even within the United States, single mothers with high levels of education fare relatively well.

 In this briefing paper, we summarize recent empirical evidence concerning the relationship between marriage and poverty and develop the four points above in more detail.
 We also emphasize the need to develop a larger anti-poverty program that provides the jobs, education, and childcare that poor families need in order to move toward self-sufficiency.